-RB: No, no. Zero family history of anyone actively fishing commercially or most of our fishing is just recreational, for fun when I was growing up.
-My grandfather got me into fish and he's a big avid of recreational fisherman.
+RB: No, no. Zero family history of anyone actively fishing commercially, or most of our fishing is just recreational for fun when I was growing up.
+My grandfather got me into fishing.
+He was a big avid recreational fisherman.

 SW: Were they from Michigan as well?